leric2/GROMORA-harmo/documentation/run_calibration.md

 lead to any data removal before level1a.
 Depending on the final use of the data, the user is then free to take these flags into account of not.
 Also the flags are determined for each calibration cycle (and not on individual spectrum).

+In this function, we also perform a first estimation of the tropospheric opactity derived from the tipping curve measurements.
+If a tc was done during one of the calibration cycles, then we calibrate it here using the hot-cold calibration formula and extract the opacity at zenith by fitting a tau-airmass curve.

 When doing the checks on the calibrated spectra, we also add all the necessary meta data added to the *calibratedSpectra* structure, extracted either from the